 Electrical contractors in New Jersey must navigate several steps to secure their electrical contractor license.
 Below are the general guidelines, but contractors should refer to the Board of Examiners for Electrical Contractor’s application instructions for details on the process.

 License Period – The New Jersey Electrical Contractor License has a triennial expiration date and expires on March 31 of each renewal year.
-Contractors must renew their license by the expiration date each renewal year (2021, 2024 etc).
+Contractors must renew their licenses by the expiration date each renewal year (2021, 2024, etc.).

 Step 1 – Meet the Experience Requirements